tomwhross/pdb-tutorial/README.md

 Sigh.
 What is your guess?:
 ```

-Looks like the previous programmer had a sense of...humor?
+Seems like the previous programmer had a sense of...humor?
 Nonetheless, let's enter 17 (since that is the total value of the dice).

 ```
 Sigh.
 What is your guess?: 17